eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/linux/linux.rst

 - ``cpp_utils``, an eProsima utilities library for C++.
 - ``ddsrouter_core``, the eProsima DDS Router library C++.

-If it already exists in the system an installation of these libraries there is no need to build them again, just source them when building the |amlip|.
+If they are already available in the system there is no need to build them again, just source them when building the |amlip|.
 If using CMake_, add the already libraries installation paths to :code:`LD_LIBRARY_PATH`.
 If using colcon_, use the following command to source them: